 Reporting and General Instructions

-Students should plan to pack enough clothing, prescription medication, and personal supplies to last 14 days.
+Students should plan to pack enough clothing, prescription medication, and personal supplies to last seven days.
 They should also bring textbooks, course materials, phone and charger, laptop, and other materials so they can continue with their coursework.

 Health Services will reach out to students to offer support and to answer any medical questions students might have.
 It is imperative that students in quarantine continue to complete their daily symptom screening in CoVerified.

-- To participate in the Colby testing program
+- To participate in the Colby testing program.

 - For outdoor exercise activities as described by the Maine CDC, “such as swimming or hiking, provided that [quarantined students] abide by physical distancing guidelines and avoid contact with other people.”
 Students cannot exercise with others and while outdoors, cannot enter any buildings, including the Athletics and Recreation Center.
-They must return to their room immediately following the completion of exercise activities
+They must return to their room immediately following the completion of exercise activities.

 - In case of an emergency.

+Any time a quarantined student leaves the room for permitted actions, they must wear a face covering, routinely wash their hands, and practice social distancing.
 Students will be given an Occupancy Agreement that extensively lists the policies and protocols regarding their stay in quarantine.
 Failure to comply with any of these terms is a violation of Colby policy.